Dimo99/Api.EtagHeader/README.md

 # Api.EtagHeader
-Small project to etagheader to your asp.net core mvc
+Small project to add etagheader to your asp.net core mvc